TeresaWehmeier/kickstarter_analysis/README.md

 <img src = "https://github.com/TeresaWehmeier/kickstarter_analysis/blob/main/Images/box_chart_successful_play_goals_with_outliers_6000_over_removed.png" width="60%" height="40%">

-Statistical Comparison of Goals and Pledges by Outcome, which includes outliers
+Statistical Comparison of Goals and Pledges by Outcome; includes outliers

 <img src ="https://github.com/TeresaWehmeier/kickstarter_analysis/blob/main/Images/descriptive_statistics_theater_plays.png" width="40%" height="40%">

 ### Challenges and Difficulties Encountered
 Some of the challenges in analyzing the data are that the goals for theater projects have a range of $1 through $100,000 or more, and that some of these large goals were met.
-This variance can cause outliers to occur, which it did during the development of this report.
-Although these outliers are not excluded from the data except to show outliers, further analysis may need to be done without the outliers, and perhaps a deeper dive into the outliers themselves may reveal why some of these higher goals were achieved.
+This variance signifies outiers, which appeared during the development of this report.
+Although these outliers are not excluded from the data except to identify where they exist, further analysis may need to be done without the outliers, and perhaps a deeper dive into the outliers themselves may reveal why some of these higher goals were achieved.

 There is also some concern with the data set itself.
 Although some of the data in the file is intuitive, there are some elements that are not defined, and may or may not have an impact on the results.
 For example, there was an associated column for all projects labeled Spotlight.
 This column may have an impact on the success of a project, but since it is unclear what this boolean column represents, it is not used in the analysis.